 If anyone thinks that those operating an ultralight are free from federal airspace regulations, think again.
 It is federal airspace and you must abide by the federal airspace laws.

-Again, if you want to get qualified to fly an ultralight trike, it takes about half the time as a sport pilot and one quarter the time as a private pilot trike.
+Again, if you want to get qualified to fly an ultralight trike, it takes about half the time as a sport pilot and one quarter the time as that of a private pilot trike.